 Forms of socialism range from Democratic Socialism (a mixed economy where the public owns key industries, like coal, electricity, water and gas, etc and shares the income, but allows private enterprise to operate elsewhere) to State Socialism (where the state controls all of the means of production and decides what to produce and how to produce it).

 Since the beginning of the epoch of destruction of the natural world known as the Anthropocene’ Eco-Socialism has gained increasing prominence.
-Eco-Socialism brings together the philosophy of ecology and socialism, to promote a society without class divisions that lives in balance with nature.
+Eco-Socialism brings together the philosophy of ecology and socialism.
+It promotes a society without class divisions that lives in balance with nature.

 The unsustainable nature of capitalism is more obvious than ever.
 World systems will continue to self-destruct due to capitalism’s destructive forces.
 This destruction sees the emergence of new diseases and global heating causing climate change.
 This brings droughts bushfires and sea level rise.
 Crop failures, disruption of food supplies and mass starvation may also result is stronger action is not taken.

-Esocialism seeks to provide a vision to mobilise people around the world, albeit in different ways, to prevent ongoing human socioeconomic and environmental destruction.
+Ecosocialism provides a vision to mobilise people around the world, to prevent ongoing human socioeconomic and environmental destruction.